ichigo-k/Idempotency-Gateway/README.md

 * **PostgreSQL** – Persists idempotency records, request hashes, and stored responses.
 * **Redis** – Provides fast lookups and assists with concurrency control during in-flight requests.
 * **Docker Compose** – Orchestrates all services, allowing the entire system to be started with a single command.

-### High-Level Flow

-1. Client sends request with:

-  * Idempotency-Key
-  * Client-Id
-2. System checks if record exists
-3. If not:
-  * Create record with status `IN_PROGRESS`
-  * Process payment
-  * Save response
-4. If duplicate:
-  * Return stored response immediately
-5. If same key but different body:
-  * Return `409 Conflict`

 ---